johnrm174/model-railway-signalling/README.md

 > You have been warned!

 * Bugfix to the Bulk Renumbering - State is now saved so subsequent Undos/Redos work properly.
+* Added ability to specify the line width (in pixels) in the Edit Line configuration dialog
 * TBD, TBD

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)